sportstalk247/sdk-ios-swift/docs/index.rst

     func setUserNotificationAsRead(_ request: UserRequest.SetUserNotificationAsRead, completionHandler: @escaping Completion<UserNotification>)

+Set User Notification as Read

+Unless your workflow must support use of read notifications, instead use ```func deleteUserNotification(_ request:completionHandler:)```

 This marks a notification as being in READ status.
 That will prevent the notification from being returned in a call to List User Notifications unless the default filters are overridden.
 Notifications that are marked as read will be automatically deleted after some time.

+Calling this over and over again for an event, or calling it on events where the reader is not the person that the reply is directed to, or calling it against events that are not type ChatReply or ChatQuote is inappropriate use of the API

 **Parameters**

 - userid: (required) The ID of the user marking the notification as read.
+This is used to ensure a user can't mark another user's notification as read.

-- notificationid: (required) The unique ID of the notification being updated.
+- notificationid: (required) The unique ID of the notification being updated

-- read: (required) The read status (true/false) for the notification
+- read: (required) The read status (true/false) for the notification.
+You can pass false to mark the notification as unread

 **Request Model: UserRequest.SetUserNotificationAsRead**

 .. code-block:: swift